 Keep in mind that impression share is based on an estimate of when your ad was competitive in the auction, and small fluctuations over time don’t necessarily indicate that action is needed.
 Changes to your bids, Quality Scores or Google's ad systems may change the set of auctions in which the system estimates you were competitive.

 Impression share for Shopping

 Impression share for Shopping campaigns is calculated similarly to text ads.
-However, our system takes into consideration that multiple Product Listing Ads from the same advertiser can show at the same time.
-To avoid double counting when multiple Product Listing Ads from the same advertiser are competitive in an auction, our system assigns the impression and the impression opportunity to the highest ranked Product Listing Ad from that advertiser.
+However, our system takes into consideration that multiple Shopping ads from the same advertiser can show at the same time.
+To avoid double counting when multiple Shopping ads from the same advertiser are competitive in an auction, our system assigns the impression and the impression opportunity to the highest ranked Shopping ad from that advertiser.

 Keep in mind

 Note that Shopping campaigns don’t use Quality Score.
-However, the overall quality and relevance of your Product Listing Ads do factor into their eligibility.
+However, the overall quality and relevance of your Shopping ads do factor into their eligibility.

 Also, the calculation of impression share for Shopping campaigns changed in November 2014 to take into account budget lost impression share and deduplication at the account level.
 Therefore, you may not be able to compare impression share metrics before and after this change occurred.

 Exact match impression share is the percentage of impressions that your campaign received for searches that exactly matched your keyword, divided by the estimated number of exact match impressions you were eligible to receive.
 Since keyword match type can affect your impression share, this statistic can help you determine your share of total impressions for just the specific searches you're targeting, without requiring you to make adjustments to your campaigns.